dboth/thegreatdictation/README.md

 We divided the accrued tasks according to the special skills each of us brings in.

 **Main Responsibilities**:
-*Dominik*: Backend-Development, Database Management
+*Dominik*: Backend development, database management

-*Tobias*: Analysing-Algorithms, kinds of mistakes
+*Tobias*: Analysing algorithms, kinds of mistakes

 *Svenja*: Didatic background of dictation/listening comprehension and feedback/result (research)

-*Tonio*: Frontend-Development, Database Management, Project Management
+*Tonio*: Frontend development, database management, project management

 Although everybody participates in each section for minor tasks.